Paul Draper (winemaker): Winemaking philosophy

 Charts used during wine making at Ridge Monte Bello.

 Draper is an advocate of natural winemaking, though Ridge is not a certified organic winery.
-His view stems from his desire to let the vineyards "express themselves" and their terroir without over intrusiveness by man.
-He has been a critic of overly-powerful, over oak and highly alcoholic wines made from excessively ripe fruit, preferring his wines to be more about finesse and balance.
-He has also been a critic of high wine prices and consumers who purchase wine for speculating purposes rather than to enjoy them.
-He has been a harsh critic of the UC Davis Department of Viticulture and Enology in their emphasis of more "industrial winemaking" versus the traditional methods that he prefers.
-In contrast to other California Cabernets, Draper's wines are normally around 13% ABV which is low even in comparison to Bordeaux wines.
-Though his wines are often more of a French style, he has preferred to use American oak because they seem to perform better with his wines.
+He claims this stems from his desire to let the vineyards "express themselves" and their terroir without over intrusiveness by man.
+He has criticized overly-powerful, oak, and highly alcoholic wines made from excessively ripe fruit, preferring his wines to be more about balance.
+He has also criticized high wine prices and consumers who purchase wine for speculating purposes rather than to enjoy them.
+He has been a harsh critic of the UC Davis Department of Viticulture and Enology in their emphasis of more "industrial winemaking" versus the methods that he prefers.
+In contrast to other California Cabernets, Draper's wines are normally around 13% ABV which is low, even in comparison to Bordeaux wines.
+Though his wines are often more of a French style, he has preferred to use American oak.

-Over the years Paul Draper has influenced a number of winemakers, both in California and abroad, with such notable wine personalities as Jean-Luc Colombo counting him as among his favorite non-European winemakers.